rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="event.onError"></a>
 ## *onError <sup>event</sup>*

-Triggered when a recoverable unexpected WiFi error occurs.
+Triggered when a recoverable unexpected Wifi error occurs.

-### Error Codes
+**Error Codes**
 * `0`: SSID_CHANGED - The SSID of the network changed
 * `1`: CONNECTION_LOST - The connection to the network was lost
 * `2`: CONNECTION_FAILED - The connection failed for an unknown reason